launchdarkly/js-client-sdk/README.md

 client.track('my-custom-event-key', { customProperty: someValue });
 ```

+If you've defined [click or pageview goals](https://docs.launchdarkly.com/docs/running-ab-tests) in LaunchDarkly, they'll be sent automatically once the client has been initialized.
+You do not have to do anything else with the client to send click or pageview goals.
+The SDK will generate pageview events correctly regardless of how the URL is changed (via the HTML5 history API, by changing the URL hash fragment, etc.).

 You can completely disable event sending by setting `sendEvents` to `false` in the client options, but be aware that this means you will not have user data on your LaunchDarkly dashboard.

+In browsers that have a "do not track" option, the SDK will not attempt to send any analytics events if this option is set.

 ### Receiving live updates